-This is an electrochemical cell with its PCM an integral part of the sensor assembly.
-There is no Precision Control Module or interference rejection filter media for it.
+The nitrogen dioxide sensor is available in a number of different possible ranges.
+There is no interference rejection filter media for it.
 It has a standard range of 0 to 500 PPM.
-Its life is estimated at two years.
+Its life is estimated at 2 years.

 D. Sulfur dioxide sensor (SO2 sensor)